← Back to 史記

 西

 From Mount Hua westward, there were seven famous mountains and four famous rivers.
-They are called Mount Hua and Mount Bo.
+They are Mount Hua and Mount Bo.
 Mount Bo is Mount Sui.
 They are Mount Yue, Mount Qi, Mount Wu Yue, Mount Hongzhong, and Mount Du.
 Mount Du is Shu's Mount Wen.
-The waters are called the He, and sacrifices are made at Linjin; the Mian, and sacrifices are made at Hanzhong; Qiu Yuan, and sacrifices are made at Zhaona; the Jiang water, and sacrifices are made at Shu.
+The river is called the Yellow River, and sacrifices are offered at Linjin; The Mian, and sacrifices are made at Hanzhong; Qiu Yuan, and sacrifices are made at Zhaona; The Jiang River, with sacrifices offered in Shu.
 Also, in spring and autumn, when the ice breaks and dries, prayers are stopped, like the eastern famous mountains and rivers; And the sacrificial animals, calves, sacrificial equipment, jades, and silks are each different.
 And the four great tombs—Hong, Qi, Wu, and Yue—all have tasted grain.

 30

 Chen Bao came for the sacrifice.
-The He additionally has tasted sweet wine.
+The Yellow River sacrifices are additionally accompanied by sweet wine offerings.
 These are all in the domain of Yong province, near the Son of Heaven's capital.
 Therefore, one chariot and four sorrel colts were added.

 31

-The Ba, Chan, Changshui, Tong, Lao, Jing, and Wei are all not great rivers, but because they are near Xianyang, they all get to compare with the mountains and rivers in sacrifice, and without the various additions.
+The Ba, Chan, Changshui, Feng, Lao, Jing, and Wei were not great rivers, but because they lay near Xianyang they were all ranked with the mountain and river sacrifices, without the additional offerings.

 32